weecology/DeepForest/docs/training_config.md

 ### backbone: resnet50

-This is the keras retinanet backbone documented:
+This is the keras retinanet backbone used for image processing.
 DeepForest has only been tested on resnet50 backbone.

 ### image-min-side: 800